 Concerning the annual change in precipitation, the reconstruction shows wetter conditions during the MH across almost the whole of China with the exception of part of the northwest.
 The southeast presents the largest increase in annual precipitation.
-All but 2 models (MIROC-ESM and FGOALS-g2) depict wetter conditions with an amplitude of ~10 mm to ~50 mm.
-The reconstruction and MME results also indicate an increased annual precipitation during MH (Fig.4a), with a much larger magnitude visible in the reconstruction (~30 mm, ~230 mm respectively).
+All but two models (MIROC-ESM and FGOALS-g2) depict wetter conditions with an amplitude of ~ 10 to ~ 50 mm.
+The reconstruction and MME results also indicate an increased annual precipitation during the MH (Fig. 4a), with a much larger magnitude visible in the reconstruction ($\sim 30 \text{ mm}$ and $\sim 230 \text{ mm}$, respectively).
 The main discrepancy in annual precipitation between simulations and reconstruction occurs in the northeast, which is depicted as drier by the models and wetter by the data.
-With regard to seasonal change, the reconstruction shows an overall increase in July rainfall (~50 mm on average), with a decrease in the northwestern regions and East Monsoon region at Yangtze River valley.
-In line with the reconstruction, the MME also shows an overall increase in rainfall (~7 mm on average), with a decrease in the northwest for July (Fig.4b).
+With regard to seasonal change, the reconstruction shows an overall increase in July rainfall ($\sim 50 \,\mathrm{mm}$ on average), with a decrease in the northwestern regions and East Asian monsoon region in the Yangtze River valley.
+In line with the reconstruction, the MME also shows an overall increase in rainfall ($\sim 7 \text{ mm on}$ average), with a decrease in the northwest for July (Fig. 4b).
 Notably, a much larger increase is simulated for the south and the Tibetan Plateau by the models, while the opposite pattern emerges along the eastern margin from both models and data.
-For January precipitation, the reconstruction shows an overall increase in most region (~15 mm), except for the northwestern region, while MME indicates a slight decrease (~3 mm on average).

-More detailed information about the geographic distribution of simulated temperature and precipitation for each model can be found in Fig. S2-S7.
+For January precipitation, the reconstruction shows an overall increase in most regions (~ 15 mm), except for the northwestern region, while MME indicates a slight decrease (\sim 3 mm on average).
+More detailed information about the geographic distribution of simulated temperature and precipitation for each model can be found in Figs. S2-S7.